Dr Ina Linge

 - MLG3040 - Sex, Sciences and the Arts

 I joined the University of Exeter in 2017 after completing my PhD in German at the University of Cambridge (King's College, 2016).
 I have an MPhil in Multi-disciplinary Gender Studies, also from the University of Cambridge (Fitzwilliam College, 2012) and a BA in English and Creative Writing from Royal Holloway, University of London (2010).
 Before my PhD, I also spent one year as Tsuzuki Scholar at 日本経済大学 (Japan University of Economics) in Fukuoka, Japan, to study Japanese language and culture.

 After submitting my PhD I was the AHRC Cultural Engagement Fellow at the Faculty of Modern and Medieval Languages at the University of Cambridge (2016) and worked as Research Assistant for Professor Emerita Juliet Mitchell at Jesus College, Cambridge (2017).
 From October to November 2016 I was Sylvia Naish Fellow at the Institute of Modern Languages Research, University of London.
 From 2016-2017 I was MHRA Scholar at the Department of German and Dutch at the University of Cambridge.
-From 2017-2020 I was Associate Research Fellow at the University of Exeter.
+From 2017-2020 I was Associate Research Fellow. funded by the Wellcome Trust, at the University of Exeter.